jcpetro97/ansible-vagrant-dev-env/README.md

 | mixedOS-cent7    | jcpetro97/[centos7, centos8, ubuntu2004] | 192.168.75.[2-5] |Server is ubuntu2004, the clients are centos7, centos8, ubuntu2004|
 | mixedOS-cent8    | jcpetro97/[centos7, centos8, ubuntu2004] | 192.168.76.[2-5] |Server is ubuntu2004, the clients are centos7, centos8, ubuntu2004|

+**NOTE:** If you want a development environment where the control node OS is the same as the clients, those can be found in the **SingleOS** directory

 ## How to Initialize